 - Required Minimum Distributions coordination

-We are not tax preparers, but we collaborate with your tax professional in Jackson, MS to help you evaluate the tax impact of important planning choices.
+While we are not tax preparers, we can coordinate with your tax professional in Jackson, MS to help you understand the tax considerations of major planning decisions.

 Legacy and Estate Planning Integration